 - Analyze competitors by reviewing their patents and trademarks for market intelligence.

-- Facilitate financing by presenting investors with a robust portfolio of protected assets.
+- Facilitate financing by presenting investors with a strong portfolio of protected assets.

 - Attract partners and investors by demonstrating a serious approach to safeguarding technology and brands.